 Side note, where do the kids go if neither party wants custody?
 So many complications, and that’s just the tip of the sleep apnea iceberg.

-Poor sleep, cause by sleep apnea can cause unexplained fatigue, concentration difficulties and mood swings.
+Poor sleep which has been caused by sleep apnea can cause unexplained fatigue, concentration difficulties and mood swings.

-Even more exciting symptoms include higher rates of: hypertension, cardiovascular disease, myocardial infarction, congestive heart failure, diabetes and metabolic syndrome, strokes and atrial fibrillation.
+More serious symptoms include higher rates of hypertension, cardiovascular disease, myocardial infarction, congestive heart failure, diabetes and metabolic syndrome, strokes and atrial fibrillation.

-Where is the guy with a sandwich sign that says, “The end is nigh?”
+Where’s the guy with a sandwich sign that says, “the end is nigh?”
 Can someone ask him to stand outside of a sleep clinic?
 Yikes.

 How does sleep apnea affect someone’s ability to work?